 Whitmore Canyon's Dramatic VolcanismAfter a long rough drive out to Whitmore Point visitors are treated to a stunning view of a seldom visited part of the Grand Canyon.
-But as you can see from the photo, ancient cinder cones and several lava flows decorate this part of the Grand Canyon too.
+As you can see from the photo, ancient cinder cones and several lava flows decorate this part of the Grand Canyon.

 To learn more about why there are so many volcanoes here, see our Volcanism section.